chiheb08/Onyx-k8s-deployment/documentation/STEP-BY-STEP-FIX-FIRST-PROMPT.md

 ## 📝 Summary

 **What we changed:**
-1. ✅ Added `from time import sleep` import
+1. ✅ Verified `import time` exists (already in file, no change needed)
 2. ✅ Added delay calculation loop before marking as COMPLETED
 3. ✅ Delay adapts to file size (more chunks = longer delay)